devmrwor/javascript-blogging-platform/README.md

 A blogging platform using MongoDB Atlas, Express and Node.

-## Blog - Core features
+## Core features

-- using Model–view–controller (MVC) design pattern.
+- using Model–View–Controller (MVC) design pattern.
 - handling routes with Express.
 - handling views with Embedded JavaScript templates (EJS).
 - validating user data with validator.